 Perth is the kind of city that spends public money on pop-up urinals.
-Our piss-strewn pavements give way to streets of chain stores and Chicken Treats; little piddling cul-de-sacs that lead to an infinite loop of iPhone repair huts, JB-HiFis, and number plate customisation workshops.
+Our piss-strewn pavements give way to streets of chain stores and fast food chicken restaurants, little piddling cul-de-sacs that lead to an infinite loop of iPhone repair huts, JB-HiFis, and number plate customization workshops.
 How do you beautify a place whose greatest cultural output is Rolf Harris?
 Why, with crummy public art of course.

 But before we get to the statues themselves, here's a short contextual interview.

-On top of that, Perth is pretty daggy.
+On top of that, Perth isn't trendy.
 That's what we're know for, right?
 I feel like no matter what we put up—even if it was something by Ai Weiwei—people would find it laughable because we are always going to be perceived as a city striving to be perceived as cool/cultural, but falling short.

 Is it OK to poke fun at this art or are we just solidifying the idea that Perth is lame?

 Look, no. Public art is just that: public art.
-Statues etc are such a part of local identity precisely because they become such a part of the colloquial conscience – taking the piss out of something adds to our cultural shorthand.
+Statues are such a part of local identity precisely because they become such a part of the colloquial conscience—taking the piss out of something adds to our cultural shorthand.
 It's nothing new.
 If you're willing to have your giant 30 foot statue in the middle of a round about, then you're willing to be made fun of.
 Besides, the artists get paid handsomely.

 And I don't see it as Perth being "lame" so much as totally unique: we are constantly at war with our identity, and that anxiety/uncertainty is reflected in this tonally inconsistent art.
 I think that friction of self and anxiety is what makes the Perth identity so fascinating, the lack of certainty is why our overall art scene is so strong.

 That said, lack of certainty doesn't translate well into a giant statue.